ruairi-mcc/Credit-Risk-Modelling/README.md

 This repository contains a complete end-to-end machine learning pipeline to **predict the risk of serious credit delinquency within the next two years**, based on the [Give Me Some Credit dataset](https://www.kaggle.com/c/GiveMeSomeCredit) from Kaggle.

-We perform **EDA, preprocessing, feature engineering, class balancing, model training, hyperparameter tuning, SHAP explainability**, and build a deployable **Streamlit application** for real-time prediction.
+I perform **EDA, preprocessing, feature engineering, class balancing, model training, hyperparameter tuning, SHAP explainability**, and build a deployable **Streamlit application** for real-time prediction.

 ---